access-ci-org/ipf/docs/INSTALL.md

 To perform the update to the latest RPM distribution of ipf:

+#### When installed from GitHub release RPM
+1.  get the latest RPM from https://github.com/access-ci-org/ipf/releases
+2.  $ sudo yum update ./ipf-%VER%-%REL.noarch.rpm
+3. If there are new workflows you need to configure, follow the configuration steps as outlined in the Configuration section below.

+#### When installed from XSEDE/ACCESS-CI yum RPM repos
 1.  $ sudo yum update ipf
 2. If there are new workflows you need to configure, follow the configuration steps as outlined in the Configuration section below.